 Material pertaining to passenger and freight transportation by air, rail, highway or water, including services such as stevedoring, packing, loading, and unloading; pipe line transportation; and warehousing.
 This term is also used for material pertaining to buildings associated with transportation including airports, bus stations, and train stations.
 Construction and planning for highways is also included.

-Material relating to agreements made under international law entered into by actors in international law, namely states and international organizations), or by actors in tribal law, in regard to treaties with sovereign American Indian and Indigenous American nations.
+Material relating to agreements made under law and entered into by actors in international law (namely states and international organizations), or by actors in tribal law, in regard to treaties with sovereign American Indian and Indigenous American nations.

 United States government departments and agencies

-Material concerning cabinet departments and agencies of the United States federal government, including independent agencies.
+Material concerning departments and agencies of the United States federal government, including independent agencies.

-Material related to urban areas, including city planning.
+Material related to urban areas, including city planning, development, and redevelopment.

 Vietnam War, 1961-1975